Home » Breakfast & Brunch » Fluffy Southern Buttermilk Biscuits

 Fluffy Southern Buttermilk Biscuits

-These homemade Fluffy Southern Buttermilk Biscuits can be served drizzled with rich sausage gravy or topped with eggs, bacon, country ham or jam.
+These homemade Fluffy Southern Buttermilk Biscuits can be served drizzled with creamy sausage gravy or turned into a breakfast sandwich topped with eggs, bacon, country ham or jam.
 They’re a Southern staple that you can also enjoy simply with a drizzle of honey or a dollop of homemade preserves as a side dish at any meal.

 Baked Fluffy Southern Buttermilk Biscuits in a skillet